They’ve been around for 20 years now, in one form or another.

 So I can only surmise at least some of their affiliates are making bank.

-And if you’d like to figure out how to make some of that lovely Internet monies you might want to check out our free 2-hour training class.
+And if you’d like to figure out how to make some of that lovely Internet monies you might want to check out our free training.

 We cover the basics of putting together your first affiliate site.